ICarly (2021 TV series): Filming

+Series finale film

+In May 2024, Cosgrove has stated that she wants to wrap up the entire series with a finale film, confirming it would be likely, saying, "I'm pretty sure it's gonna happen, so I'm excited, and I'd love to get to wrap up the story".
+A few months later, in November, Cosgrove vaguely revealed that the project is in development.

+In August 2025, Cosgrove confirmed the film was being written and that Carly and Spencer's mother will play a major role in it, but the character casting has yet to be confirmed.
+The following month, she revealed that the script was almost complete and filming would begin in early 2026.
+Later in September, Cosgrove appeared on The Drew Barrymore Show and again confirmed that filming will begin in early 2026.
+It was later reported by Drew Barymore that the film would be produced by Netflix, after speaking with Miranda.

 Release

-The first three episodes were released on June 17, 2021, with subsequent episodes releasing weekly until August 26, 2021.
+The first three episodes were released on June 17, 2021, with subsequent episodes released weekly until August 26, 2021.
 The first episode, albeit slightly shortened, aired on Nick at Nite on July 17, 2021.
 The second season premiered on April 8, 2022. "iObject, Lewbert!" became the second episode overall to receive a linear airing, leading out of the 2022 Kids' Choice Awards on April 9 on Nickelodeon, as well as an airing on MTV on April 19, 2022.

 Reception

 Critical response

 Critics gave the first season positive reviews.
 On the review aggregator Rotten Tomatoes, the first season holds a 100% approval rating with an average rating of 6.7/10, based on eight reviews.